sellicott/DSP-FFMpeg-Reverb/README.md

   //return the newest value for y return y;
 ```

 The delay line should be constructed in a way similar to how I did it in the FIRFilter code
+Note that the delay_buff from the previous code examples serves the same purpose as input_samples,
+and they are constructed the same way.
 ```c++
 // the taps input are the coefficients for the FIR filter FIRFilter::FIRFilter(std::vector<float> taps_) :